purduesigbots/pros-docs/v5/api/cpp/llemu.rst

           pros::lcd::set_text(1, "Hello World!");
           pros::lcd::shutdown(); // All done with the LCD }

-Turn off the Legacy LCD Emulator

-Calling this function will clear the entire display, and you will not be able to call any further LLEMU functions until another call to `initialize`_.

-This function uses the following values of ``errno`` when an error state is reached:

-- ``ENXIO`` - The LCD has not been initialized.
-Call `initialize`_ first.

 **Returns:** ``true`` if the operation was successful, or ``false`` otherwise, setting ``errno`` values as specified above.